nndda/Theatre/docs/quickstart.md

         my_stage.progress()
 ```

-There's also the [Minimal Theatre Setup](tutorials/minimal_setup/index.md) tutorial which is very similar to this article, but a lot more shorter and straightforward.
+There's also [Minimal Theatre Setup](tutorials/minimal_setup/index.md) tutorial which is very similar to this article, but a lot more shorter and straightforward.

 ## Next step

-* More about writing your `Dialogue` on [Dialogue Syntax](class/dialogue/syntax.md).
+* More about writing your [Dialogue] on [Dialogue Syntax](class/dialogue/syntax.md).
-* Configure your `Stage` on [Configuring Stage](class/stage/configuration.md).
+* More on controlling your [TheatreStage] on its [Class Reference](class/theatrestage/references/) page.
 * Encounter any problems?
 Check out [Common Troubleshooting](tutorials/troubleshooting.md).

 ### Specific tutorials